Russian Curler Anastasia Bryzgalova Has The Internet Swooning

 However, most viewers don’t seem too concerned with their wins or losses.
 Anastasia’s Instagram page has seen a surge in followers since her first match against the United States on February 8.
 The curler also was trending for a short time on Twitter, with viewers swooning over her good looks.

 Anastasia is known for her deep gaze as she performs on the curling sheet, paralleling the looks of notorious Victoria’s Secret Angel, Adriana Lima.
-Her long dark hair and dark eyes seem to be sucking in every viewer who has watched an Olympic Athlete From Russia’s curling game.
+Her long dark hair and dark eyes seem to be sucking in every viewer who has watched an Olympic athlete From Russia’s curling game.

 “The Russian curling mixed doubles team is led by Anastasia Bryzgalova, who looks like Angelina Jolie at 21 if she ever picked up a broom,” one viewer joked.